The 'Grid for Good' is a growing network of households and business harnessing and sharing the benfits of solar to help Kiwis take the power back.

 And best of all, for as little as half the cost.
 So, if you can't install solar, it's the next best way to enjoy cheaper, cleaner, better power, and independence from power companies.

 Solar's never been more accessible.
-So why not rise up with up?
+So why not rise up?
 Together, we can be part of an energy future that won't cost the earth.

 So if you don't own your own home, or if it's not suitable for solar, this could be a great option for you.